flox/nixexprs/docs/channel-construction.md

 - `flox`: A convenience alias to `channels.flox` for accessing the Flox channels outputs
 - `<name>`: The package in nixpkgs of the same name as the one defined.
 This allows package overriding without getting infinite recursion

 In addition, for all package sets in [above table](#subdirectories) that have a call scope attribute `<attr>`, the following version-agnostic attributes are in scope as well.
-See [version-agnosticism](version-agnosticism.md) for more info.
+See [package sets](package-sets.md) for more info.
 - `<attr>`: A version-agnostic package set consisting of:
   - The packages in nixpkgs
   - This channels packages